SushilBhandary/project02/Readme.md

 # Description
-The website focuses on implementing the basics of HTML and CSS to create this stunning looking webpage.
+The Restaurant website focuses on implementing the basics of HTML and CSS .

 ## Time taken
 3 hours